shirleyobih1/path-cc.github.io/_events/OSG-Virtual-School.md

 * Be graduate students doing research or support staff helping researchers (but see below)
 * Need large amounts of computing, which could transform research or open new paths to discovery
 * Have basic experience with the Linux command line (or learn beforehand)
 * Be able to commit to at least 20 hours each week for the School dates

-**Not a graduate student or support staff?**
+Not a graduate student or support staff?

-We consider applications from advanced undergraduates, especially those who are involved in graduate-level research or coursework;
+We consider applications from advanced undergraduates, especially those who are involved in graduate-level research or coursework.
-make a good case for yourself!
 Also, we consider people in other groups (post-doctoral researchers, faculty, researchers, other staff, etc.), especially if you convince us that this opportunity is likely